anshra1/portfolio/docs/app_features/article_features.md

 ### In Scope

 * Display a list of articles
-* Support searching, filtering, and sorting
+* Support searching, filtering, and sorting (Ranked Results)
 * Load and display full article content
 * Provide a distraction-free reading experience